Before you install...

 When you install to a non-default location, you must take the following into consideration:

-You may need to configure Run As User permissions manually.
-If you do not use the predefined local account, NetworkServices, as the Run As User account, then you will need to set permissions for the account that you will be using.
+You may need to configure Run As service account permissions manually.
+If you do not use the predefined local account, NetworkServices, as the Run As service account, then you will need to set permissions for the account that you will be using.
 You must set these permissions after you install Tableau Server.
 See Verify Folder Permissions.

 Log files are stored at